| "True Reflections"

 | "Spirit Quest"

-Awards page).
-I'll never forget the thrill of this sale though,
+I'll never forget the thrill of this first sale in an anthology, took

-took me weeks to come down off the ceiling.
-An anthology of
+me weeks to come down off the ceiling.
+The book includes

-short stories, it includes stories written by Jo Clayton, Deborah
+stories written by Jo Clayton, Deborah Wheeler & Diana

-royalties, and when it went into a German edition, I was
+when it went into a German edition, I was stunned.

 The first few stories I sent Ms. Bradley had probably the most